 - the employment is with a “foreign employer” (see EIM40031)

-- the duties of the employment are performed wholly outside the United Kingdom.
-See
+- the duties of the employment are performed wholly outside the United Kingdom

-The amount of chargeable overseas earnings is determined in accordance with the three steps in Section 23.
-Step 2 provides that the amount of chargeable overseas earnings is taken to be the amount remaining after any capital allowances and after any deductions under Sections 232 and 327 to 385 ITEPA 2003, or under Sections 592 or 594 ICTA 1988.
+The amount of chargeable overseas earnings is determined in accordance with the 3 steps in section 23.
+Step 2 provides that the amount of chargeable overseas earnings is taken to be the amount remaining after any capital allowances and after any deductions under sections 232 and 327 to 385 ITEPA 2003, or under sections 592 or 594 ICTA 1988.